 Jon's love of music drove him to move to New York after graduating where he worked at CBS Fox and attended as many concerts, from Yo La Tengo to Led Zeppelin, as possible.
 Inspired by his father in law, Thomas M. Rutter Jr., Jon pursued a law degree, graduating from Brooklyn Law School in 1997.
 Jon was a skillful trial lawyer known for his immense compassion.
 Just weeks before his death, Jon recalled meeting with the mother of victim after a trial, and taking her to see the places in Manhattan that were meaningful to her son.

 Jon passed away from complications of Creutzfeldt-Jakob Disease.
-Donations to The Kaye Family Charitable Fund will support youth sports programs in underserved low income communities throughout Brooklyn.
+The Kaye Family Charitable Fund was created to honor his memory and fulfill his wish to support programs benefiting low-income youths from underserved communities in New York City.

 Make a Gift to The Kaye Family Charitable Fund